← Back to Trail Notes

 If you can shift your trip by even a few weeks outside the absolute peak window, your odds improve significantly.

-Getting a campsite at a popular national park is a solvable problem.
-It takes preparation, flexibility, and knowing how the system works.
-The people who camp at these places regularly aren't luckier than you.
-They just have a better process.
+Getting a campsite at a popular national park isn't about luck.
+It's about preparation, flexibility, and knowing how the system works.
+The people who camp at these places regularly just have a better process.

 Planning a camping trip shouldn't feel like a second job.